Tracing

 }

-Although the built-in span viewers cover a variety of different cases—yaml, json, markdown, LLM calls, and more—you may want to further customize the display of your span data.
+Although the built-in span viewers cover a variety of different span field display types— YAML, JSON, Markdown, LLM calls, and more—you may want to further customize the display of your span data.
 For example, you could include the id of an internal database and want to fetch and display its contents in the span viewer.
 Or, you may want to reformat the data in the span in a way that's more useful for your use case than the built-in options.

 To support these use cases, Braintrust supports custom span iframe viewers.
-To enable a span iframe, visit the configuration section of a project, and create one.
+To enable a span iframe, visit the Configuration tab of a project, and create one.
 You can define the URL, and then customize its behavior:

 • Provide a title, which is displayed at the top of the section.